Top 12 Laboratory Analyst Skills to Put on Your Resume

 1. HPLC (High-Performance Liquid Chromatography)

-HPLC (High-Performance Liquid Chromatography) is an analytical technique used by laboratory analysts for separating, identifying, and quantifying components in a mixture by passing it through a column containing a stationary phase, under high pressure, and detecting the separated components using a suitable detector.
+HPLC is an analytical workhorse for separating, identifying, and quantifying components in complex mixtures by pushing samples through a column under high pressure and detecting eluting analytes with a suitable detector.

 Why It's Important